Quick Glance

-When a pet emergency strikes, staying calm and prepared is the most important thing you can do.
+When a pet emergency strikes, staying calm and prepared is one of the most important things you can do.
 If your dog suddenly becomes unresponsive or stops breathing, knowing how to perform canine CPR could help save your pet’s life.
 While it’s a skill no one ever hopes to use, learning the basics can help you act quickly and give your dog the best chance of survival until they can get help from a vet.

 What Is CPA in Dogs?

-CPA in dogs may be caused by2:
+CPA in dogs may be caused by:

-• Trauma
+Trauma

-• Toxin ingestion
+Toxin ingestion

-• Choking
+Choking

-• Heart disease
+Heart disease

-• Acute or chronic illness
+Acute or chronic illness

 This is a life-threatening medical emergency.
 If you are home alone and cannot safely perform CPR, do not attempt it.
 Instead, rush your dog to the nearest emergency veterinary clinic.